SadikMahmud2003/Create-a-Token_Solidity-Beginner-Assesment-Getting-Started-with-Solidity-/README.md

 4. **Compile the code**:
    - Click on the "Solidity Compiler" tab in the left-hand sidebar.
    - Ensure the "Compiler" option is set to "0.8.18" (or another compatible version).
-   - Click on the "Compile BifrostToken.sol" button.
+   - Click on the "Compile BifrostToken (BFC).sol" button.

 5. **Deploy the contract**:
    - Click on the "Deploy & Run Transactions" tab in the left-hand sidebar.